 New Jersey's Casino Legends: Iconic Figures and Stories

 Today, Atlantic City, New Jersey, remains a gambling force and a first-class destination for people to vacation and gamble.
-And while nine land-based casinos stand tall along the Beach Boardwalk, also with the surging popularity of online casinos, New Jersey has a sordid history of individuals, some famous and others infamous.
-This article breaks down the big and bold legends that helped shape the modern-day New Jersey Casino landscape.
+And while nine land-based casinos stand tall along the Boardwalk, with the surging popularity of online casinos, New Jersey has a storied history of individuals, some famous and others infamous.
+This article breaks down the big and bold legends that helped shape the modern-day New Jersey casino landscape.

 Governor Brendan Byrne